moonlighting33/Survey-Horizontal-Controls-Privacy-Policy/PRIVACY_POLICY.md

 Last updated: December 01, 2022

-This privacy policy governs your use of the software application “Survey Horizontal Controls” (later referred as the/this “Application”) for Android™ mobile devices developed by Ed Adarlo.
+This privacy policy governs your use of the software application “Survey Horizontal Controls” (later referred as the/this “Application”) for Android™ mobile devices.

 # What information does the Application obtain and how is it used?
 ## User Provided Information